 As a comprehensive researchers’ network, our project was established in 2011.
 The project title, SSP represents a network of collaborating researchers in Stratification and Social Psychology.

 One of our main purposes is to anticipate the coming trends of Japanese society, using social survey data and psychological experiments.
-To do this, we will carry out a nationwide interview survey in 2015.
-This survey will be called the 1st SSP Survey.
-It will be designed to maintain the time series comparability with the 1985 and 1995 Surveys.
+To do this, we have carried out five nationwide surveys since 2010.

 As the completion of these preliminary works, we pursued the 1st SSP Survey in 2015 (SSP2015).
 It was designed to maintain the time series comparability with the SSM1995 Survey.

 Our data provide Japanese society with the fundamental facts relevant to examine politics, industrial structures, and culture.